Julian-AT/zero_one_hack_01/README.md

-# Process-Logic
+# Team Attention Seeker - Track 1 (Industry) Submission

-Semiconductor fab routes are long, ordered sequences of process steps whose validity depends on that order.
-For the **Industrial AI (Infineon)** track we asked one question: can a model learn the *grammar* of those routes — predict the next step, complete a partial route, and flag rule violations — or does it only memorize?
-To answer it honestly we generate synthetic routes from a rule-based simulator, train on them, and test generalization by holding out an entire product family.
+We test whether a model can actually learn the grammar of semiconductor fab routes or just memorize them.
+It learns to predict the next step, complete partial routes, and flag rule violations from synthetic data, and we check real generalization by holding out an entire product family at test time.

 We built and compared **three approaches** on a single shared benchmark: